-- All staff have a responsibility to report safeguarding matters to the safeguarding team through the Safeguarding Report Form, located on the Staff Intranet.
-Once reported, safeguarding issues are confidential and staff must not discuss them with anyone other than the Designated Safeguarding Team, their line managers and multi-agency support representatives as appropriate. - Staff have a professional responsibility to share information with other agencies in order to safeguard children, young people and adults at risk. - All staff must be aware that they cannot compromise a child, young person or adult at risk by keeping secret information that may compromise the safety of that person or another in their care. - Any member of staff receiving a safeguarding concern must report the disclosure on the same working day on which they received/observed it. - Human Resources are able to support any member of staff for whom receiving a safeguarding disclosure has resulted in personal upset.
+All staff have a responsibility to report safeguarding matters to the safeguarding team through the Safeguarding Report Form, located on the Staff Intranet.
+Once reported, safeguarding issues are confidential and staff must not discuss them with anyone other than the Designated Safeguarding Team, their line managers and multi-agency support representatives as appropriate.

+- Staff have a professional responsibility to share information with other agencies in order to safeguard children, young people and adults at risk. - All staff must be aware that they cannot compromise a child, young person or adult at risk by keeping secret information that may compromise the safety of that person or another in their care. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Wherein doubt staff should contact the Safeguarding Lead. - Any member of staff receiving a safeguarding concern must report the disclosure on the same working day on which they received/observed it. - Human Resources are able to support any member of staff for whom receiving a safeguarding disclosure has resulted in personal upset.